Fibreglass pools are becoming very popular

-In recent times, fibreglass pools are becoming increasingly popular.
-This is likely due to the low cost of installation and relatively low maintenance.
+In recent times, fibreglass pools are becoming increasingly popular around the world.
+This is likely due to the low cost of installation, quicker installation and relatively low maintenance.
 Fibreglass pools will often require less acid to balance the pH and also are very unlikely to ever have black spot algae because of their smooth surface.
-Also, the surface is also popular as it is kind to little hands and feet while swimming.
+Also, the surface is also popular as it is smooth on little hands and feet while swimming.

 Fibreglass pools can cost less to build

 However, as the fibreglass surface ages, sometimes repairs are either very expensive or simply not possible.
 This means that the entire structure of the pool may need to be replaced.
-So, in the case of a fibreglass pool the new surface is hand applied.
-Remember, this means that the new pool finish will not be as smooth as the original and will usually not last as long as the original factory coating.
+So, in the case of a fibreglass pool, the new paint or gelocat fibreglass surface is hand applied.
+So this means that the new pool finish will not be as smooth as the original and will usually not last as long as the original factory coating.

 “Fibreglass is a durable and smooth surface that is less expensive than other surfaces and is constructed much faster than other pool types”

 Possible fibreglass gelcoat issues

 If the water in not properly maintained, fibreglass pools can be prone to calcium formation and bleaching of the gelcoat.
 The calcium can be removed but bleaching of the surface is permanent.
 The best way to prevent this from happening is to maintain your water, especially the pH and Free Chlorine.
 If either of these get too far out of balance then fading or bleaching can occur.

 Often this issue is only discovered by pool owners when the water level drops below its normal height.
 Fading or bleaching effect normally occurs when the water chemistry is out of balance.
 Most often it is very high chlorine levels for a period of time that is the main cause.
 In truth this does not happen very often but it does effect a lot of people.

 Swimming pool covers can cause fibreglass to bleach